iotaledger/hornet/docs/tutorials/build.md

-This is a small tutorial on how to build HORNET if you don't want to use our [pre-built binaries](https://github.com/gohornet/hornet/releases).
+This is a small tutorial on how to build HORNET.

 **Note: This tutorial assumes that you are using Ubuntu.
 The setup and build process may differ on other OS.**